Top 5 Infrared Spot Thermometers in Canada for 2026, Non-Contact and Rugged Picks

 Frequently Asked Questions

-Fluke 62 MAX Plus Infrared Thermometer features: IP54-rated durable housing built for jobsite use, 12:1 distance-to-spot ratio for accurate small-spot readings, Fast response, clear backlit display, and user-adjustable emissivity.
+The Fluke 62 MAX Plus Infrared Thermometer uses a 12:1 distance-to-spot ratio for more accurate small-spot readings, plus adjustable emissivity and a clear backlit display.

 Conclusion